comprna/RATTLE/README.md

         number of threads to use (default: 1)
 ```

-This command will perform error correction based on a previous clustering.
-Input must be fastq (quality values are used in the correction step).
 This step will generate 3 files:
 * **corrected.fq** -> contains reads that have been corrected by RATTLE
 * **uncorrected.fq** -> contains reads that have been left uncorrected by RATTLE (for example those that are in clusters with fewer reads than specified with `-r`